AT&T Internet for Seniors

 - Supplemental Security Income (SSI) (California residents only)

-How to Get the Most From an AT&T Internet Plan
+Getting the Most out of Your AT&T Internet Plan

-AT&T provides several perks for their customers, including antivirus software, an AT&T Internet Security Suite powered by McAfee, and Wi-Fi hotspot access in more than 30,000 locations nationwide, so you remain connected when you travel.
+AT&T provides several perks for their customers, including antivirus software, an AT&T Internet Security Suite powered by McAfee, and Wi-Fi hotspot access in more than 30,000 locations nationwide so you can remain connected when you travel.

-Another great way to get the most out of your AT&T plan is by bundling TV.
+Another great way to get the most out of your AT&T plan is by bundling it with TV services.
 You can also check out our guide to the internet for seniors, which covers getting the best deals, the top providers, tips for staying safe online, and more.

 Did You Know?
-Scammers can target and steal your information online even with a reliable internet provider like AT&T. Check out our guide to common security slip-ups to avoid on social media to help you stay safe.
+Scammers can target and steal your information online even with a reliable internet provider like AT&T. Check out our guide to the best identity theft protection for seniors to learn how to stay safe online.

 DIRECTV and AT&T Internet Bundles

-Many older adults use the TV for news, information, and entertainment in addition to the internet.
+Many older adults use the TV for news, information, entertainment, plus the internet.
 If you bundle your TV and internet services with AT&T, you can save on your monthly bill compared to paying for them separately.

-DIRECTV offers satellite and streaming TV packages with up to 330 channels, depending on the chosen package.
-These packages can be bundled with AT&T’s fiber internet plans, starting at $119.99 per month for the first year, with auto and paperless billing discount.
-You’ll also have access to more than 80,000 on-demand shows and movies.
+DIRECTV offers satellite and streaming TV packages with up to 165 channels, depending on the chosen package.
+These packages can be bundled with AT&T’s fiber internet plans, starting at $124.99 monthly for the first year, with auto and paperless billing discounts.
+You’ll also have access to thousands of on-demand shows and movies.
 Additionally, you can record your favorite shows to watch later with cloud storage.
-Whether you’re having a movie night with friends or watching a show with the kiddos, adding a DIRECTV package to your internet plan drastically ups the entertainment options available.
+Whether it’s a movie night with friends or watching a show with the kiddos, adding a DIRECTV package to your internet plan drastically ups the entertainment options available.

 Many of these bundles also come with three months of free access to premium movie channels like SHOWTIME, Cinemax, HBO Max, STARZ, and EPIX.
 One thing to remember is that bundles require a two-year agreement for DIRECTV.
-If you’re okay with committing long-term, the perks are worth it in our book.
-To learn more about DIRECTV’s packages, visit our DIRECTV review.
+If you’re OK with committing long-term, the perks are worth it in our book.
+To learn more, visit our DIRECTV review.

 AT&T Versus the Competition